chaudhary1337/chaudhary1337.github.io/TryHackMe/DifferentCTF.md

 I tried with the wordlist we have aleady, but it was taking too long.
 According to THM Discord, it should not.
 Maybe I'm doing something wrong?

-I realised that `123adana` is a prefix we saw for both the above passowrds.
+I realised that `123adana` is a prefix we saw for both the above passwords.
 Maybe the password is also starting from that?
 I looked it in the list and there was only one match.
 Did not work.

 How about pre-pending `123adana` to all the words?